 Children’s Health Insurance Program (CHIP) in Mississippi was signed into law in 1997 and is mainly for children younger than 18 years of age.
 The purpose of MS CHIP is to provide health coverage to children who do not qualify for Medicaid.
 This means that if adults in a family do not have Medicaid eligibility children in the family can still apply for CHIP.
 Medicaid for children and CHIP are separate programs even though CHIP and Medicaid enrollment often follow similar rules and guidelines.
 Many parents interested in enrolling their children affordable health care coverage may not know how to apply for CHIP or who is eligible.
 To find out what is CHIP Medicaid and what is covered by Medicaid in Mississippi, read the information below.

-Mississippi’s Children’s Health Insurance Program Overview
+What is Mississippi’s Children’s Health Insurance Program?

 The MS Children’s Health Insurance Program is state-provided health care coverage for children, not a form of private insurance.
 Like enrolling in Medicaid, Mississippi CHIP beneficiaries will have access to a network of medical providers.
 CHIP enrollees are able to pick any doctor or health provider that is in network with CHIP coverage.
 While Medicaid for children covers approved medical treatments, CHIP recipients will have to pay small premiums to keep their coverage.
 Even services partially covered by Medicaid may have additional costs in the form of copays.